Please remember to have the patient ID number and your child’s date of birth (DOB) ready to make a payment.

 If you are unprepared to pay your co-payment at the time services are rendered, you can reschedule your appointment for another time when you will have your co-payment with you – OR – agree to pay us an additional $10.00 fee that will be added to your account for the collection costs of your co-payment.

 Past Due Accounts

 Accounts cannot carry balances longer than 60 days; regardless if insurance payment is still pending.
-If the insurance company does not pay the practice within 60 days, we will look to the responsible party for payment.
+If the insurance company does not pay the practice within 60 days, we will look to the party responsible for payment.